Samjin/ddia/en-us/ch1.md

 ![](../img/ch1.png)

 > *The Internet was done so well that most people think of it as a natural resource like the Pacific Ocean, rather than something that was man-made.
-When was the last time a tech‐ nology with a scale like that was so error-free?*
+When was the last time a technology with a scale like that was so error-free?*
 >
 > — [Alan Kay](http://www.drdobbs.com/architecture-and-design/interview-with-alan-kay/240003442), in interview with *Dr Dobb’s Journal* (2012)